-Although various business lines and operations account for different percentage of paper consumption across the organization, they all support this target and have aligned our environmental objectives accordingly.
+Although various business lines and operations account for different percentage of paper consumption across the organisation, they all support this target and have aligned our environmental objectives accordingly.

-In FY2018, we consumed total of 5,481 kg of paper, 100% of which are Forest Stewardship Council (FSC) certified.
-Our paper consumption index is 82.23.
+In FY2020, we consumed total of 4,980 kg of paper as compared to 5,772 kg and 5,481 kg of paper in FY2019 and FY2018 respectively.
+100% of the paper consumed are Forest Stewardship Council (FSC) certified.
+Our paper consumption index improved to 56.05 from 71.74 and 82.23 in FY2019 and FY2018 respectively.
 Please refer to section 6.2 for information on how this index is computed.
-FY2018 is our first year of sustainability reporting.
-FY2018 will be used as reference against which the performance will be measured in subsequent years.
+FY2018 was our first year of sustainability reporting and is used as reference against which the performance will be measured in subsequent years.
+In comparison to our base year of FY2018, there has been a 9% improvement in FY2020 which exceeds our target.